PiaCOS/gomodoro/README.md

 # GOMODORO

 `gomodoro` is a simple Pomodoro CLI tool built with *Go*.
 It helps you manage your work and rest intervals by playing sounds at the start and end of each session.

 You can customize the duration of the sessions using the `-w` (work) and `-r` (rest) flags.
 If you do not want sounds to play, enable mute mode with the `-m=true` flag.

-You can stop the tool anytime by pressing `Ctrl+C`.
+Stop `gomodoro` anytime by pressing `Ctrl+C`.

 ## Usage